Plastic Molding: Why It’s Still The King in Manufacturing

 Injection molding involves a hopper, a chamber where liquid plastic is pooled (it can be poured in as liquid or liquefied here via an outside heat source).
 From here, the plastic is forced into a metal mold under intense pressure until the mold is filled with no air bubbles remaining in the plastic.
 Once this is complete, the item is allowed to cool before being removed from the mold, cleaned, and finished.
 This method is best for solid plastic items that are more complex in shape than pipes or flat sheets—toys, plastic silverware, and car parts are examples of products best made with injection molding.

 Using these three processes, plastic can be formed into nearly any object a person might need to use.
-If your company needs molded plastic products, Valencia Plastics is here to help.
+If your company needs molded plastic products made in the USA, Valencia Plastics is here to help.
 Contact us for more details on making high-quality, cost-efficient goods.